 Here's What Bradley Beal Tweeted During The Wizards-Cavs Game

+Bradley Beal sent out a tweet during the game between the Washington Wizards and Cleveland Cavaliers.

-The Washington Wizards are in the middle of their game on Saturday night against the Cleveland Cavaliers in Ohio, and during the game Bradley Beal sent out a tweet.
+The Washington Wizards lost 92-86 in Ohio to the Cleveland Cavaliers on Saturday night, and during the game Bradley Beal sent out a tweet.

 The post from Beal can be seen in the tweet that is embedded below from his Twitter account.